AndreaAmico/AndreaAmico.github.io/_posts/2022/2022-10-04-ODE-quarter-car-model.md

 ---
 layout: post
-title:  "ODE: quarted car model solver with scipy"
+title:  "ODE: quarter car model solver with scipy"
 date:   2022-10-04 20:00:00 +0100
 categories: other
 ---

 <p style="text-align:center;"><img src="/asset/images/scipy/qc.gif" alt="quarter_car_animation" width="1000"></p>

 Here we show how one can use scipy to solve a simple differential equation.
-We use the so called quarter car model as an example.
+We use the so-called quarter car model as an example.
 This simple model describes the motion of a mass connected to a deformable wheel through a dumper-spring system.
 As shown in the scheme below, the components of the system are the following:
 - Suspended mass: mass = `ms`, and hight = `zs`
-- Tire: mass = `m_u` (unsuspended), hight = `zu`, and elestic coefficient = `kt`
+- Tire: mass = `m_u` (unsuspended), hight = `zu`, and elastic coefficient = `kt`
-- Dumper-spring system: dumping coefficient = `cd`, and elestic coefficient = `kd`
+- Dumper-spring system: dumping coefficient = `cd`, and elastic coefficient = `kd`

 <p style="text-align:center;"><img src="/asset/images/scipy/quarter_car_scheme.png" alt="quarter_car_scheme" height="300"></p>